grafana/terraform-provider-grafana/docs/resources/report.md

 Optional:

 - `report_variables` (Map of String) Add report variables to the dashboard.
-Values should be a string separated by commas.
+Values should be separated by commas.
 - `time_range` (Block List, Max: 1) Time range of the report. (see [below for nested schema](#nestedblock--dashboards--time_range))

 <a id="nestedblock--dashboards--time_range"></a>